DailyStruggle/LED/README.md

 give an arduino the functions of a standard RGB controller [Does not include interface code]

-I am now working on generalized audio functions.et me know if you have requests
+I am now working on generalized audio functions.
+Let me know if you have requests

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////